DawidStrz/hbogo/README.md

 Chrome

 ## Configuration
-1. `npm init` in the main directory.
+1. `npm install` in the main directory.
 2. Change data in `json/credentials.json`.

 ## Running the script